softwaresaved/esrc-software-study/Src/ESRC.md

 ### All projects

-This only shows the top 25 organisations by the average value of award.
+This only shows the top 25 organisations by the average value of the award.

 | Org                                     | Number of Awards | Total Awarded (£) | Average Award (£) |
 |:----------------------------------------|-----------------:|------------------:|------------------:|